Amiton7/Tri-Bench/README.md

 ## License

-All code, data, and images in this repository are released under the Creative Commons Attribution 4.0 International (CC BY 4.0) license.
-Please see the `LICENSE` file for details.
+All code, data, and images in this repo are released under CC BY 4.0 license.
+Please see the `LICENSE`.